oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 though they are optional.
 Support for $top and $skip is a good example as supporting these query options helps with performance of a service and are essential.
-Such capabilities are assumed to be default capabilities of an OData service even in the case that a capabilities annotation doesn&rsquo;t exist.
-Capabilities annotations are mainly expected to be used to explicitly specify that a service doesn&rsquo;t support such capabilities.
+Such capabilities are assumed to be default capabilities of an OData service even in the case that a capabilities annotation doesn’t exist.
+Capabilities annotations are mainly expected to be used to explicitly specify that a service doesn’t support such capabilities.
 Capabilities annotations can as well be used to declaratively specify the support of such capabilities.